Reconstruction-Anchored Diffusion Model for Text-to-Motion Generation: Experiment

 \subsection{Implementation Details}

-We adopt exactly the same text and motion encoders as those in TEMOS \citep{petrovich2022temos}.
+We adopt exactly the same text and motion encoders as those in TEMOS \cite{petrovich2022temos}.
 Both of them are implemented as 6-layer, encoder-only transformers.
-The text encoder takes the text embeddings extracted by DistilBERT \citep{sanh2019distilbert} as input.
+The text encoder takes the text embeddings extracted by DistilBERT \cite{sanh2019distilbert} as input.
 The latent dimensionality is set to 256 for HumanML3D and 192 for KIT-ML.
-For the diffusion model that generates motion sequences from the latents, we use the MDM architecture \citep{tevet2022mdm}, consisting of an 8-layer, encoder-only transformer backbone with a latent size of 512.
+For the diffusion model that generates motion sequences from the latents, we use the MDM architecture \cite{tevet2022mdm}, consisting of an 8-layer, encoder-only transformer backbone with a latent size of 512.
 Training is performed with a batch size of 64, a learning rate of 0.0001, and the AdamW optimizer.
 Models are trained for 450K steps on HumanML3D and 400K steps on KIT-ML.
 We set the loss weights $w_{\text{sr}}$ to 1 and $w_{\text{latent}}$ to 0.5.
-The diffusion process runs over $T=50$ steps during training, with 10\% of conditional latents replaced by zero vectors for classifier-free guidance.
+During training, we set the diffusion timestep $T$ to 50, with 10\% of conditional latents replaced by zero vectors for classifier-free guidance.
 For inference on HumanML3D, we use 20 denoising steps, spaced linearly in $[0, \ldots, T-1]$, resulting in 20 inference steps.
-The weights for Reconstructive Error Guidance and classifier-free guidance are set to 5.0 and 1.5, respectively.
+The weights for REG and classifier-free guidance are set to 5.0 and 1.5, respectively.